In today’s multicultural society, you would be hard pressed to find someone who doesn’t struggle with how others pronounce their name.

 Stikeman Elliott, ThoughtFarmer customer and Canadian Law Firm, is one of the many organizations to benefit from this custom card.

-Taking the time to learn the pronunciation is more than just a sign of respect, it’s an important component in creating an inclusive workplace, one that emphasizes psychological safety and belonging.
+Taking the time to learn the pronunciation is more than just a sign of respect, it’s an important component in creating an inclusive workplace, one that emphasizes psychological safety in the workplace as well as belonging.
 For information on how to use this functionality on your intranet, visit the ThoughtFarmer Community Page.

 Not a ThoughtFarmer customer yet?
 No worries, contact us and we will give you a preview of this functionality.